Keeping hearts beating and people breathing.

 Length of Program

-You can earn an Associate in Applied Science degree in two years if you maintain full-time status.
+You can earn an associate of applied science degree in two years if you maintain full-time status.
+Upon successful completion, the graduate is eligible to take the National Board for Respiratory Care Examinations.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.